Detention in non-international armed conflict: The ICRC's work on strengthening legal protection

 As part of its overall project on "Strengthening legal protection for victims of armed conflict", the ICRC is currently undertaking consultation and research, to identify options for strengthening IHL protection for persons deprived of their liberty in relation to NIAC.
-Further detail on each of these areas can be found in the ICRC background paper on detention for the regional consultations 2012-2013

 In comparison to international armed conflict (IAC), the treaty law regarding detention in relation to NIAC is very limited.
 For example, the four Geneva Conventions, which are applicable to IAC, contain more than 175 provisions regulating detention.
 However, there is no comparable regime for NIACs.
 The ICRC has identified four key areas in which IHL governing detention in relation to NIAC falls short:

 - protection for especially vulnerable groups of detainees;